 - Soul Calibur 2 has one exclusive Guest Fighter on each release platform: The Xbox version gets Spawn, the PS2 version gets Heihachi from Tekken, and the GameCube version gets Link.
 It is however not possible to connect and battle other players on different versions.note Soul Calibur 4 has Darth Vader as a default character on the PS3 version, and Yoda on the Xbox 360.
 (The other exclusive character can be purchased as DLC.)

-- Super Smash Bros.
-4 has the same roster of fighters between its console and portable versions, but some stages differ between the portable and platform versions, and each features different game modes as well (e.g. sidescrolling-beat-em-up-style Smash Run on the 3DS vs. board-game-style Smash Tour on the Wii U).
+- Super Smash Bros. for Nintendo 3DS and Wii U has the same roster of fighters between its console and portable versions, but some stages differ between the two and each features different game modes as well (e.g. sidescrolling-beat-em-up-style Smash Run on the 3DS vs. board-game-style Smash Tour on the Wii U).
 The Wii U version also supports up to eight simultaneous fighters (instead of four) and features a Level Editor.
 It's not possible for the two versions to play together, but it is possible to use the 3DS version as a controller for playing the Wii U version, and transfer customized Mii Fighters between the two versions.

 - Ready 2 Rumble Boxing has one exclusive boxer depending on which console version you get: Jimmy Blood on the Dreamcast, Gino Stiletto on the Playstation and J. R. Flurry on the Nintendo 64.

 - Mortal Kombat: This has been a practice done by the makers of the Mortal Kombat games since Mortal Kombat Trilogy.